Certified Service Dog Trainers

 Step 2: Complete Dog Trainer Courses

-Aspiring service dog trainers can prepare for the career by enrolling in formal classes and certificate programs offered at community colleges, universities and service dog training schools.
+Aspiring service dog trainers prepare for the career by enrolling in formal classes and certificate programs offered at community colleges, universities and service dog training schools.
 Duration and intensity of training vary by program.
-Some courses may last only a couple of days and present basic techniques, while others may entail several months of advanced practice and introduce theories of service dog training.
-According to Assistance Dogs International, Inc., programs that promise to teach dog training in a few weeks will not provide the level of training required to become a certified dog trainer.
-Reputable programs generally take 2-3 years and require an apprenticeship period.
+Some courses last only a couple of days and present basic techniques, while others entail several months of advanced practice and introduce theories of service dog training.
+According to Assistance Dogs International, Inc., programs promising to teach dog training in a few weeks will not provide the level of training required to become a certified dog trainer.
+Reputable programs take 2-3 years and require an apprenticeship period.

 Step 3: Serve as an Apprentice

 Most service dog training schools only consider applicants who have completed an apprenticeship.
-Apprenticeships at training schools can last up to four years.
+Apprenticeships at training schools last up to 4 years.
 Under the direction of experienced instructors, apprentices train dogs to assist humans in specific functions and teach disabled owners how to control their service dogs.
-Apprentices may also be responsible for completing basic tasks, such as running errands, picking up dog excrement and processing paperwork.
+Apprentices are also responsible for completing basic tasks, such as running errands, picking up dog excrement and processing paperwork.

 While some states require service dogs to be certified or licensed, no mandatory certification exists for trainers.
 The Certification Council for Professional Dog Trainers (CCPDT) offers voluntary certification for dog trainers.
 Once an apprentice has completed a minimum of 300 hours of training and obtained three recommendations, he or she is eligible to sit for the Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA) certification exam.
 This 25-question exam covers occupational topics, such as animal husbandry, instruction skills and learning theory.